Ahmedkhaled1122/Data-Analysis-And-Machine-Learning-App/README.md

 <!-- To Bring back the link to the top-->
 <a name="readme-top"></a>

-# 🧠 Data Analysis & Machine Learning Dashboard
+# 🧠 Data Analysis & Machine Learning Project

 <br />
 <div align="center">